Ambassador Acknowledges Linking Ukraine Military Aid To Investigation

 In his testimony, Sondland said, "Withholding foreign aid in order to pressure a foreign government to take such steps would be wrong.
 I did not and would not ever participate in such undertakings."

-Testimony by Taylor and others appear to contradict Sondland's insistence that he was unaware of such a campaign.
+Testimony by the acting U.S. Ambassador to Ukraina William Taylor and others appear to contradict Sondland's insistence that he was unaware of such a campaign.